 A Chhattisgarh board Class 10 Social Science textbook states that working women are one of the prime reasons for unemployment in India.
 The Hindi textbook which is published by Chhattisgarh Board of Secondary Education goes on to state that unemployment in all sectors in the country had increased after independence as women had started working.

 In an era when orthodox patriarchal norms are being challenged, a Class XII Maharashtra board Sociology textbook has listed ‘ugliness’ as one of the reasons for dowry.

 10) Maharana Pratap, not Akbar, won the Battle of Haldighati

-In yet another incident where history was altered as per convenience, the Rajasthan Board of Secondary Education made an update to its Class 10 social science book earlier this year.
+The Rajasthan Board of Secondary Education made an update to its Class 10 social science book earlier in 2017.
 The update altered the historical facts and stated that Maharana Pratap defeated Mughal emperor Akbar in the Battle of Haldighati.